Omarjourney/feelynx-web-app-dev/docs/calls-swipe-match-spec.md

 ## Overview

 The Calls section transforms into a swipable, match-driven experience that combines creator discovery with instant video/voice connections.
-Inspired by Tophy and Who, users swipe through dynamic profile cards, match in real time, and jump into social calls with token-based billing.
+Inspired by iVibes and Who, users swipe through dynamic profile cards, match in real time, and jump into social calls with token-based billing.

 ## 1. Discovery Feed – Swipe‑to‑Call